 When buying for small kids and toddlers, ease of use, safety and durability features, like a waterproof chassis, should instead be your primary concerns.
 While these cars may not have the most impressive spec sheets, they can meet your needs better and give your kids a safe, beginner-friendly platform on which to hone their abilities.

 Once you decide the grade of vehicle you're after, you'll also want to consider whether you want an on-road vehicle or the more versatile off-road variety.
 Buying a car specifically for the road means you'll have unmatched handling on smooth surfaces.
 RC drift cars also allow you to slide around corners with style.

-On the other hand you have off-road cars, which, despite the name, are perfectly capable of driving on and off the concrete.
+On the other hand, you have off-road cars, which, despite the name, are perfectly capable of driving on and off the concrete.
 While you have more versatility and more options for jumps and stunts, you give up the handling performance of a road-specific vehicle.

 The best RC cars also include rechargeable batteries.
 Having a battery that you can recharge after each use will end up saving you a lot of time and money in the long run.
 Battery life is the Achilles' heel of remote control cars, as the battery life tends to be short-lived.
 For this reason, it's important to consider run time, or perhaps more importantly, charge time.
 Many RC enthusiasts make use of multiple batteries to increase run times.

 Lastly, you should consider the remote control that comes with your vehicle of choice.
 Some are very basic and offer only limited control of your vehicle.
 Others, particularly the 2.4GHz pistol-grip variety, offer improved ergonomics as well as precision controls.
 If you're driving near other users, you'll also want to check out the number of channels your remote offers.
 Running two cars on the same channel can cause interference between the two.
-For more helpful information, check out our other articles on the remote control cars.

 Remote Control Cars: What We Tested, What We Found